BR

 2025-12-17 last updated

-1. Context – I chose to install tailscale because I got introduced to the software from a cowrker when I asked how does he connect to his smb when he is not home.
-Also, I seen some videos while I have been researching homelab applications, but seeing the application being using by cowrker in real-time is what made be bite the bullet.
+1. Context – I chose to install tailscale because I got introduced to the software from a coworker when I asked how does he connect to his smb when he is not home.
+Also, I seen some videos while I have been researching homelab applications, but seeing the application being using by coworker in real-time is what made be bite the bullet.

 2. Steps I Took